 3 Types of Hydro-Jetter Users: Which One Are You?

 The truth is, there isn’t one answer.
-The right jetter depends on where you are in your business, what jobs you’re running, and what you’re trying to grow into next.
+The "right" jetter setup depends on where you are in your business, what jobs you’re running, and what you’re trying to grow into next.
 We see three types of jetter buyers every day: the First-Timer, the Upgrader, and the Expert.

 By the end of this breakdown, you’ll know exactly which category you fall into and what direction makes the most sense for your next move.